InSourceIO/InSourceIO.github.io/_posts/post/2016-04-30-weekly-update-april-30.md

 So I started building and tweaking and modifying.
 At some point, you're adding content and then you start to realize you have none, and days go by without a real finished product.
 But that's beside the point.
 All this tweaking and modifying is basically a development project.
 And it takes about as long.
 Unless you already have a perfect picture in your mind of what the content and look will be, and then you're probably just ripping somebody else off.
 Either that, or you're a visionary, and then why are you wasting your time with this stuff anyway?
 You get where I'm going with this.

-Once I got into a little ways, I started getting a little derailed by the time consuming nature of building out all the content.
+Once I got a little ways into it, I started getting a little derailed by the time consuming nature of building out all the content.
 And putting together unique images to add some visual appeal to the site, which I could tweak and vary for a lifetime before I get something really good.

 Step 5: Build a brand
 ---